Best Wabi Sabi Pendant Lights Top 7 Picks for Minimalist Interiors

 Cord & Canopy

-Check the cord length is adjustable.
+Check that the cord length is adjustable.
 A matte black or brushed brass canopy elevates the overall look significantly.

 🏠